 What will happen to trade, markets, global talent and day to day living cost, currency jumping bed and how FinTech can still find its home in this storm.
 Right after Brexit news, The Strong Man(pound) lost 10% and the markets were in turmoil.
 It wasn’t in accordance to script and the uncertainty was driving analysts mad.
 Indian regulators released a framework for payment and settlement systems in India, with a view of moving towards “less-cash” society and ensuring access of mobile banking or mobile payment services to even basic phone users.

 CashLess Or Less-Cash

 RBI (Indian Reserve Bank) encourage greater use of electronic payments by all sections of society so as to achieve a “less-cash” society.
-Government can help Fintech firms in many ways other than giving subsidies or investing in them.
-Introducing startups friendly policies, regulations, lowering entry barriers and creating required talent pool to support these firms are just some of initiatives to achieve “less- cash” society.
+The government can help Fintech firms in many ways other than giving subsidies or investing in them.
+Introducing startups friendly policies, regulations, lowering entry barriers and creating a required talent pool to support these firms are just some of the initiatives to achieve “less- cash” society.